jiaweijwjw/quotes/documentation/creating-subnets.md

 The home network has to be split up into smaller subnets to isolate the RPI from the main subnet where all the other devices are for security reasons.
 Devices on the main subnet should still be able to SSH into the RPI on the isolated subnet but the RPI should not be able to see the other devices on the main subnet.
 The RPI should also not be able to alter / configure anything on the route.

 The documentations here are just brief and simple for the sake of understanding the decisions made in the network setup for this project.
 For more detailed explanations on the concepts of networking and subnetting in general, take a look at [networkchuck](https://www.youtube.com/@NetworkChuck "networkchuck youtube profile")'s [subnetting playlist](https://www.youtube.com/playlist?list=PLIhvC56v63IKrRHh3gvZZBAGvsvOhwrRF "networkchuck subnetting playlist") on youtube.

+The concept of subnets and VLANs is similar in the sense that they both split our main network into 2 different networks.
+The difference is the subnetting does it physically by introducing routers for each new subnet within the main subnet (devices within one router will contain devices with a specific range of IP addresses) while VLANs can be created virtually just by added an ethernet switch to an existing router (if the router doesnt already have the VLAN capability).

 ## DDNS
 WAN IP stands for Wide Area Network IP and this is the public IP address that is assigned to the home router by your ISP (your internet service provider, such as Singtel, Starhub etc).
 This public IP address that is assigned to you is usually dynamic (DHCP on the ISP side).
 This mean that people who want to connect to your home network do not have a fixed IP address which they can search for.
 You can request for a fixed / static public IP address from you ISP but that would usually come at additional cost.